ernw/bcfs-fuse/blogpost/index.rst

 The files ``starter.si`` and ``system1`` are actual images containing the proprietary filesystem, starting with a ``Partition``-Header.

-This is a how this header looks like (first as normal hexdump, then decoded in radare2):
+This is how this header looks like (first as normal hexdump, then decoded in radare2):

 .. code-block:: hexdump